allnulled/cleesy/README.md

 When a command exports a function, that function is called with the command provided, as a pure string, for you to handle it at your own convenience.

+Additionally, the rest of commands provided to `execute` will be also passed to the exported functional command.

 ## License

 This project is licensed under [WTFPL or What The Fuck Public License](https://es.wikipedia.org/wiki/WTFPL), which means, simply: **do what you want with it**.